heinigersandro/heinigersandro.github.io/_pages/teaching.md

 ---
-title: Teaching
-layout: single
+layout: archive
-classes: wide
+title: "Teaching"
 permalink: /teaching/
+author_profile: true
 ---

 I hold several teaching experiences at the undergraduate and graduate levels.
 Already as a student at ETH, I have started to teach exercise sessions which have always been a great pleasure.